RooTinfinite/Interview-questions-and-answers/README.md

-# Interview Questions and Answer
+# Interview Questions and Answers

 > A curated list of lists of technical interview questions and answer.